“Dr. Baxter, I don’t think she’s breathing!”

 Putting her hand to her heart, she gasped.
 “A Belmont?
 How lucky.
 Did he taste like money?”

 “Why don’t you get your things and I’ll take you home?
+Ryan should be off the bus at any moment and you know if we’re not there, he’ll be stuffing his face with cookies.
 I’ll be waiting outside.”

 “Just ignore these idiots.
 By the end of lunch, they’ll find something else to talk about,” she heard.

-Elena was leaning against the locker beside her.
+Elena was leaning against the locker next to mine.
 “I don’t care if they talk about me.”

 A small smile tugged at my lips.
 “I’m just used to it by now, I guess.
 It’s like my mom said before.
 Soon, the fainting will stop...but I might prefer that to what has to happen next.”